We answer your questions

 Yes, in certain circumstances a parent can bring a family provision claim against their own child's estate.
 It is not common, but it is not uncommon.

 Can I contest the deceased estate if there is no will?

 Yes.
 There is no requirement for the deceased to have made a will before you can bring a family provision claim.

 If my partner's will is being contested, what options are available to me?

 Legal advice will be essential for you in this case.
-Please contact us here.
+Please get in touch with our legal experts.

 Can a non-eligible person contest a will?